The course has a MOODLE page.

 The course includes lectures, as well as individual work.
 A student can miss one classroom meeting.
 Students read additional materials before each lecture.
 Each classroom meeting includes 30 minutes of discussion during which students should participate.
 Before the second part of the course, students submit a 1 page reflection paper based on the World Bank (2017), World Development Report, (pages pages 1-37, and 83-101) http://www.worldbank.org/en/publication/wdr2017.
 The students write an essay of 2500 words, based on the course readings and present their papers in the seminar.

 The grading scale of the course is 0-5.
 The highest grade is 5 and the lowest passing grade is 1.
 The assessment is based on an individual essay and a seminar presentation.

 Compulsory for students in Russian Studies Master´s programme.
 Offered as optional for all students of the University of Helsinki.

 Orientation to Russian Studies and Methods and Theories for students in Russian Studies Master´s programme.

 Student identifies normative and ethical questions that are connected to global challenges.
 Student is able to relate different disciplinary based approaches to the topic.
 Student understands multi-/interdisciplinary approach in practice and is able to recognize different disciplinary approaches in the analysis norms and ethics in the context of Russia.

-First year/period II.
+First year/period I or II.

 This course takes a normative and ethical perspective asking “why?” questions, i.e. why global challenges of resilience and sustainability are imperative for all nations, including Russia.